1st May, 2018

 Small business owners can often fall into old habits at tax time, without considering some of the less obvious or most recent ATO tax deductions available.
 Don’t leave these off your list for tax minimisation this EOFY.

 To keep a healthy bottom line, businesses need to be smarter and sharper every financial year.
-It’s a good time to discuss ATO tax deductions – especially those deductions often missed.

 With tax deductions, every little bit counts.
 Prepaying your expenses can attract a tax deduction that is commonly overlooked.
 You can prepay expenses such as subscriptions, business travel expenses, training events, leases, rent, phone, internet, insurance and business asset repairs, not exceeding more than one year.